 A sign the Wade Center placed inside the wardrobe (just for fun) reads: "Warning!
 Enter at your own risk.
 The Wade Center assumes no responsibility for persons who disappear or are lost in the wardrobe."
 The wardrobe is too fragile to allow today's visitors inside, but it does serve as a tangible means to help our imaginations visit Narnia.

 J.R.R.
 Tolkien's desk was purchased for him as his first desk by his wife Edith in 1927, and he used it primarily for literary work until Edith's death in 1971.
 The Hobbit (published in 1937) was entirely written, typed, and illustrated on the desk.
 Large portions of The Lord of the Rings (published in 1954-1955) manuscript drafts were written and revised on the desk as well.
 Tolkien sold the desk in 1972 in memory of his wife with the proceeds going to the "Help the Aged Housing Association," a national organization based in Oxford.
-The Wade Center purchased the desk in 1987.
+The desk was then sold to a private collector, and again went up for sale in 1987 when it was purchased by the Wade Center.

 C.S.
 Lewis's desk and chair were used in his rooms at Magdalen College, Oxford University where he taught English language and literature from 1925 to 1954.
 The desk was later used at Lewis's home near Oxford, England.
 Its first owner was the Irish grandmother of Lady Maureen Dunbar, the sister of Paddy Moore who lived, along with her mother Janie, in The Kilns with Lewis after Paddy's death in World War I. The desk and chair were acquired by the Wade Center at auction along with the Lewis Family Wardrobe in 1973.